ErsatzTV/ErsatzTV/docs/user-guide/add-media-items.md

 ## Local Libraries

-ErsatzTV provides two local libraries, one for each supported media kind: `Movies` and `Shows`.
+ErsatzTV provides three local libraries, one for each supported media kind: `Movies`, `Shows` and `Music Videos`.

 ### Metadata